COVID-19 pandemic in Montana: July 2020

-On July 14, 2020, Yellowstone County reported its first death.
+On July 14, 2020, Yellowstone County reported its first death at MorningStar Senior Living.

 On July 16, 2020, Lewis and Clark County reported its first death.

 The University of Montana reported multiple cases as cases reached 2,234.

 The Montana High School Association releases plans for fall sports.

 In Southwest Montana, an outbreak caused restaurants to scale back.

 August 2020

 On August 7, the Crow Nation ordered its members to go under a lockdown.

 On August 28, 2020, 100 deaths had been reported.

 Governor Bullock said the state would provide up to $20 million for COVID-19 preparations for the Montana State University system.

 September 2020

 By September 13, the State passed over 9,000 cumulative cases of COVID-19.

 On September 24, Montana passed the 11,000 mark in cumulative cases of the coronavirus.

 October 2020

 On October 15, several cases were linked to the Let Freedom Ring concert held Oct.
 3 in the Helena Valley.
 Patients were being transferred to other hospitals within the state as ICU units filled up.
-Yellowstone County hospitals were "nearly overwhelmed."
+Yellowstone County hospitals were "nearly overwhelmed".
 Billings Clinic had confirmed contracts for refrigerated trucks for possible use as a temporary morgue.

 On October 30, Montana passed the 30,000 mark in cumulative cases of coronavirus, also setting a daily record with 1,063 new confirmed cases.